lgi-devs/lgi/docs/gtk.md

 ## Gtk.Builder

-Although Lua's declarative style for creating widget hierarchies is generally preferred to builder's XML authoring by hand, `Gtk.Builder` can still be useful when widget hierarchies are designed in some external tool like `glade`.
+Although Lua's declarative style for creating widget hierarchies (as presented in chapter discussing `Gtk.Container` extensions) is generally preferred to builder's XML authoring by hand, `Gtk.Builder` can still be useful when widget hierarchies are designed in some external tool like `glade`.

 Original `gtk_builder_add_from_file` and `gtk_builder_add_from_string`
 return `guint` instead of `gboolean`, which would make direct usage